stacks-network/docs/docs/cookbook/index.md

 [Sending Bitcoin with Hiro wallet](./sending-bitcoin-with-hiro-wallet.md)

-Getting a Stacks address from a public key

 [Verifying a transaction on the BTC chain](./verifying-a-btc-tx-was-mined.md)

-Get Sats per STX price

 [Parsing a Bitcoin transaction](./parse-a-btc-tx.md)

-## DAOs

-Creating a simple DAO with ExecutorDAO

-Creating a BTC-backed DAO treasury

 ## Tokens

 [Creating an NFT](./creating-an-nft)

 [Creating a Fungible Token](./creating-an-ft.md)

-Minting an NFT with Bitcoin

-## Stacking and Mining

-Simple stacking pool

-Continuous stacking

-Simple mining pool

-Proof of PoX payout

 ## Frontend